wics-uw/website/content/pages/volunteers.md

 * **Commitment**: This is a higher commitment position than the previous positions.
 In addition to attending the event, you will also have to spend time familiarizing yourself with the material prior to it.

-### Systems Committee Volunteer

-* This is a great way to learn about Linux systems administration, version control, and static website development!
-* You’ll work with our WiCS systems committee and help maintain our machines, track issues, etc.  Indicate your interest in being a systems-committee volunteer in the form above.
-Doing so will add you to the wics-sys mailing list.
-* **You will need:** to be willing to work independently, try new things, follow along with existing work, and ask questions.
-Prior experience, although appreciated, is not a pre-requisite.

 ### Run an event with us!